cuechan/proxerdl/README.md

 ~~Unfortunately we can't download hentai.~~
 For downloading hentai or h-manga you need a proxer account.

-It was only tested on Linux.
-Im not sure if it runs on Windows.
+It was tested on Linux.
-All in all this software is usable.
-But its still a bit buggy.
+It also run on windows with [strawberry perl](http://strawberryperl.com/).
+Please note theres no colorfull output on the windows commandline.
+Instead you will see some strange numbers and letters...
+Dont get distracted by that...

 ###Installation